RoadieHQ/marketing-site/content/docs/integrations/incident.io/index.md

 ## Introduction

-The [Incident.io plugin](https://www.npmjs.com/package/@incident-io/backstage) integrates with Incident.io to show your configured components and your curent on-going incidents inside Backstage.
+The [incident.io plugin](https://www.npmjs.com/package/@incident-io/backstage) integrates with Incident.io to show your configured components and your current on-going incidents inside Backstage.

 ### Create and add an API Key